+Your ability to identify, propose solutions, and make decisions.
+When you get stuck in a game or during a puzzle, you use your problemsolving skills to reach the end of the level or complete the puzzle.

-Every day you use information to make decisions, solve problems, and take actions.
-This can include thinking about different ways to complete a task and choosing the best solution, or deciding what to do first when several activities are competing for your attention.
-The ability to think, make decisions, and solve problems effectively improves the way you carry out activities, and meet goals and deadlines at work or in other daily life situations.
-Strong problem-solving skills will help you gather the right information, identify and solve problems, and make better decisions.
+Strong problem-solving skills will help you gather the right information, identify, and solve problems, and make better decisions.
 As you learn from these experiences, you will strengthen your problem-solving skills and more quickly and effectively adapt to change.